Phase 1: Information Gathering

 After a preferred conceptual plan is chosen, the focus shifts to creating a polished final landscape plan and a cost estimate for its implementation.

 At this stage final decisions are made concerning the built features of the garden and most importantly, its planting.
 Planting design documents are prepared, outlining the palette of plants that will feature in the garden.
-With the details defined the finished plan is ready to take shape.
 On some small projects or town gardens the plan can often be implemented within a year of the design being complete, but with other projects and most large country gardens the plan is broken down into smaller pieces which can be completed in phases over a period of years.
 By focusing on incrementally completing the individual pieces of a plan, gardens can take shape more organically and economically.
 This approach allows for close attention to be given to each component as its implemented, ensuring a high quality of craftsmanship.

 Phase 4: Site Preparation

 The first stage of a garden’s implementation is the ground work.

 Site preparation creates the foundation for the garden.
 This might conjure images of big machinery and equipment tearing a landscape apart but given the preference to work lightly on the land big interventions like grading, excavating or tree clearing only take place where absolutely necessary and only where the landscape would suffer without such treatments.
 Local contractors, hired by the client, will undertake the more involved site preparation tasks as well as the construction of the garden's built features (patios, walkways, decks, walls, fences etc.).
-At this stage the planting areas are meticulously prepared to ensure that any problematic existing vegetation like perennial weeds or aggressive plants are eliminated.
+At this stage the planting areas are meticulously prepared to ensure that any invasive or aggressive existing plants are eliminated.
 Spending time preparing a planting site properly sets it up for long term success and less intensive future maintenance.
-As the saying goes, it’s always better to plant a $5 tree in a $50 hole.

 Phase 5: Planting

-Once the site is prepared, the most exciting part of the process - the planting - can begin.
+Once the site is prepared, planting can begin.